 by Samantha from Sam Sees World

-The best place to visit for vegan travelers is undeniably Amsterdam!
-This is not a city with traditionally vegan food options, since cheese and meat dominate the local food choices.
+The best place to visit for vegan travellers is undeniably Amsterdam!
+This is not a city with traditionally vegan food options since cheese and meat dominate the local food choices.
 However, there are a plethora of vegan and vegetarian restaurants in the city with amazing and unique food options!
 From vegan breakfast to brunch to dinner, the Amsterdam vegan restaurant scene is packed with amazing offerings for you to taste.

 What is also great about Amsterdam is that almost every restaurant has at least one vegan or vegetarian option, meaning you can branch out and almost always find an option for you!
-If you are looking for an amazing vegan brunch you need to go to Mr. Stacks, for the best vegan lunch go to Vegan Junk Food Bar, and for a delicious and classy vegan dinner visit Meatless District.
+If you are looking for an amazing vegan brunch, you need to go to Mr. Stacks, for the best vegan lunch go to Vegan Junk Food Bar, and for a delicious and classy vegan dinner visit Meatless District.
 If you are looking to indulge in some of the world’s most unique and tasty vegan dishes, Amsterdam is the place for you!

 Worst – SERBIA